filip2cz/ntfy-server-status/README.md

 ## Other info
 I am not the full author of that c part, I only forked it.
-I plan to do the whole thing in C
+I plan to do the whole thing in C.

 ## Old versions
 There are several old versions.
 The oldest is the ping version, which doesn't require a client host or open port, but you need to have a direct ip address to the controlled server (not a router address or anything).